TIT8/BLE-sensor_PDM-microphone/README.md

 [Here](https://dumblebots.com/2020/04/06/programming-with-mbed-on-arduino/), you can find my initial reference for using Mbed OS with Arduino, and [here](https://forums.mbed.com/t/audio-input-isnt-working-correctly/23024) is the forum where you can ask questions (this link will actually take you to an issue that I found interesting to illustrate the simplicity of Mbed OS).

+If you don't know what an operating system does, [this video](https://www.youtube.com/watch?v=TEq3-p0GWGI) is for you.

 ### Requirements

 * [Arduino Nano 33 BLE Sense](https://docs.arduino.cc/hardware/nano-33-ble-sense/) or similar ([nRF52840](https://content.arduino.cc/assets/Nano_BLE_MCU-nRF52840_PS_v1.1.pdf)).